shapeblue/hackerbook/cloudstack/2-dev.md

     $ mvn -P usage -Drun -Dpid=$$ -pl usage

-Note: due to bug in `surefire` plugin that helps runs CloudStack's unit tests you may need to use `-Djdk.net.URLClassPath.disableClassPathURLCheck=true`.
+Note: due to bug in `surefire` plugin you may need to use `-Djdk.net.URLClassPath.disableClassPathURLCheck=true`.

 ## Testing CloudStack